 ½ tsp fresh ground pepper

-1. Drop the olive oil in a Dutch over and start to heat at medium.
-Next add the vegetables and allow to cook (stirring often) until they become fragrant, then add the water and bay leaf, stirring to combine.
+1. Drop the olive oil in a Dutch oven and start to heat at medium.
+Next add the vegetables and allow to cook (stirring often) until they become fragrant, then add the water and bay leaf, (add the protein here if desired) stirring to combine.

 2. Turn the heat up to get a good boil going then reduce to medium again, add the salt and pepper, and allow to reduce down about 50% (between 45-60 minutes).